June 3. Today's Birthdays

 Born in the Fort-Shevchenko city, Guryev region, he graduated from the Lenin Kazakh Polytechnic Institute.

-Gabit Sadyrbekov (1978) – First Deputy Chairman of the Financial Monitoring Agency of Kazakhstan.
+Gabit Sadyrbekov (1978) – Head of the Office of the Financial Monitoring Agency of Kazakhstan.

 He graduated from the Abai Almaty State University.